mulberrysymbols/mulberry-symbols/README.md

 * Adult oriented symbols - most proprietary sets are designed for children
 * Unusual symbols usually missing from proprietary sets
 * Designed by graphics artists, reviewed by SLTs and coloured by people with mental health issues

+# Using the symbols

+You can use the symbols in any project or product, commercial or otherwise as long as any distribution gives us clear attribution and is shared under the same licence terms.
+See the README.md file for details

+We encourage you to share and modify the symbols so that more people can benefit from them and your enhancements.

+Thank you.